 Doctors can’t prevent a nuchal cord from happening.
 But they can fail to diagnose it and treat it.
 Was your child injured from nuchal cord complications?
 Were those complications the result of negligence?

 If so, contact our expert birth injury attorneys.
-You may be able to file a nuchal cord malpractice lawsuit and sue for the cost of your child’s treatment.
+You may be able to file a nuchal cord birth injury lawsuit and sue for compensation.